forgetfulness; loss of long-term memory.

 - our documentation explaining in detail how to use Tails,

-- our design document about Tails specification, threat model and implementation.
+- our design document laying out Tails specification, threat model and implementation,